-Fewer places are as historic as the nation’s oldest city of Boston.
-With a front-row seat to the events that literally shaped the course of history, namely the birth of independence, there is no shortage of sights in this iconic city.
+Fewer places are as historic as Boston, one of the oldest municipalities in the United States.
+With a front-row seat to the events that literally shaped the course of the nation’s history, there is no shortage of sights in this iconic city.

 Begin your historic journey by taking take the 2 ½ mile walk down the Freedom Trail that connects 16 historical sites where “every step tells a story” such as the gold-domed Massachusetts State House, Granary Burying Ground, the site of the Boston Massacre and numerous churches, shops, and parks along with these prominent locations of history:

 Built in 1729, the largest building in colonial Boston known as the Old South Meeting House is notable as the place where the Boston Tea Party began.
 Samuel Adams and the Sons of Liberty protested Britain’s unfair taxation that resulted in the subsequent dumping of 342 chests of tea in the Boston Harbor and the start of a revolution.
 Visitors can view antiquities and artifacts such as John Hancock’s portable writing desk and tea leaves and a tea crate label from the event in the Voices of Protest exhibit.
 You can also learn more about the Boston Tea Party at the Boston Tea Party Ships and Museum.
 Visitors can relive the 1773 event through a reenactment that includes holographic and interactive exhibits.

 One of the most impressive sights on the trail is the Bunker Hill Monument, erected to commemorate one of the first major battles between American colonists and the British in 1775.
 As the birthplace of the phrase, “don’t fire until you see the whites of their eyes,” the granite 212-foot-tall obelisk remains a symbolic marker of the Revolutionary War.